 - Work with school staff to determine when and where blood testing is to take place. - Clearly communicate (verbally and in writing) your permission for school staff to call 911 whenever they deem it necessary and to administer glucagon-no questions asked. - Clearly communicate that the school has your permission to share the needed medical information about your child with everyone who needs to know. - Provide multiple emergency contact people and phone numbers including your physician. - Be sure to communicate with school staff any changes that occur concerning your child and her T1D management. - Provide all the necessary equipment, supplies, snacks, and emergency items needed.
 You will also want to set up a system with teachers and other staff to alert you when supplies or snacks are getting low.
-A school kit might include: - O Vials of your child's insulin, clearly labeled with child's name - O Syringes - O A second glucose meter to keep at school including batteries and test strips - O One or more glucagon kits (renew each year as they expire) - O Glucose tablets, juice boxes, or another form of fast-acting sugar - O Cake icing or glucose gel - O Snacks containing protein, such as peanut butter crackers - O A mini carb-counting guide (found at most bookstores) - Work with the principal to develop a process to cooperatively and amicably address disagreements or issues if and when they arise. - Encourage your child to wear a medical alert ID.
+A school kit might include: - O Vials of your child's insulin, clearly labeled with child's name - O Syringes - O One or more glucagon kits (renew each year as they expire) - Glucose tablets, juice boxes, or another form of fast-acting sugar - O Cake icing or glucose gel - Snacks containing protein, such as peanut butter crackers - O A mini carb-counting guide (found at most bookstores) - Work with the principal to develop a process to cooperatively and amicably address disagreements or issues if and when they arise. - Encourage your child to wear a medical alert ID.